Botanism/botanist-website/storage/app/doc/en/commands/time/_main_.md

     event new &lt;name&gt;
   </div>
   <div class="command-desc">
-    <p>creates a live event creation session in Direct Message (DM).
+    <p>Creates a live event creation session in Direct Message (DM).
 The bot will ask the user to fill in the required and optional fields of `name`.</p>
   </div>
 </div>